BadRedSL/GlobalSearchAlgorithms/README.md

-# Gobal_Search_Algorithm
+# GobalSearchAlgorithms
-Implementation of the global search algorithm
+Implementation of characteristic global search algorithms:
+- Strongin's algorithm
+- Algorithm using numerical estimates of the derivative
+- Multidimensional global search algorithm using Peano curves